-- A. mounted on the ROBOT such that it is easily visible while standing 3 ft. (~ 100 cm) in front of the ROBOT, - B. connected to the "RSL" supply terminals on the roboRIO. - C. wired for solid light operation, by placing a jumper between the "La" and "Lb" terminals on the light per Figure 9-13.
+- A. mounted on the ROBOT such that it is easily visible while standing 3 ft. (~ 100 cm) in front of the ROBOT, - B. connected to the "RSL" supply terminals on the roboRIO, and

 Please see How to Wire an FRC Robot for connection details.